 The country ham is dry cured.
 Think of the dry curing process as similar to the process of dry-aging prime beef.
 First the ham is rubbed with salt and seasonings and hung to dry cure in a smoke house.
 These hams are aged anywhere from six months to a year or more.
 This curing process results in a meatier, more richly flavored, saltier ham.
 The time-intensive nature and rich flavor of the country ham makes it a favorite at holiday meals.

-By contrast, the ham many of us are most familiar with is “city ham” or just ham—the type of mild ham you enjoy deli-sliced and piled on a sandwich.
+By contrast, the ham many of us are most familiar with is “city ham” or just ham—the type of mild ham you find in your grocery store, or you enjoy thin-sliced and piled on a sandwich.
 This type of ham is wet-cured, which means the pork has been either submerged in or injected with a brine made of salt, sugar, seasonings, and curing agents, and then fully cooked.
 This gives the meat a milder, juicy flavor.
 The wet cured hams are what you see most often in the grocery stores around the holidays.

 Spiral Cut Ham